2021ugcs037/2021ugcs037/README.md

-- 👋 Hi, I’m @2021ugcs037
+- 👋 Hi, I’m Naqueeb
-- 👀 I’m interested in web dev and learning different languages
+- 👀 I’m interested in web dev and learning different coding languages
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently learning web dev and problem solving in different platforms
 - 📫 you can mail me at 2021ugcs037@nitjsr.ac.in

 <!---